caganaytac/browml/README.md

 # 🌳 BrowML

 **BrowML** is a minimal, dependency-free implementation of simple machine learning algorithms that run entirely in your browser.
-No build tools, no external libraries — just clean, readable JavaScript.
+No build tools, no external libraries — just vanilla JavaScript.

 ---

 ## 🎉 Features

-- 🧠 Core ML algorithms: linear regression, logistic regression, decision trees, k-means
+- 🧠 Core ML algorithms: Supervised Learning, Unsupervised Learning, Reward-based Learning
 - 📦 Zero dependencies — pure JS
-- 🌐 Runs natively in the browser
+- 🌐 Runs natively in the browser (no server required)
 - 🔍 Transparent code for learning and experimentation
 - 📊 Interactive demos with real-time feedback